akoerner/cdbuff/README.md

 cdbuff is meant to be used interactively to quickly change your working directory to and from frequently used directories.

-## Named Buffers
+## Named Registers
-With cdbuff you can save and restore paths by assigning arbitrary names to them.
+With cdbuff you can save and restore paths to registers by assigning arbitrary names to them.

-## Rolling Indexed Buffers
+## Rolling Indexed Registers
-cdbuff has a circular buffer similar to vim.
-Every path stored with '-s' will appear in the indexed buffers.
-With each new path the index of the previous is incremented.
+cdbuff has a circular registers indexed registers [0-9] similar to vim.
+Every path stored with '-s' will pushed into the indexed registers with the most recent being assigned to register `0`.
+The previous path that was stored in register `0` will be pushed to register `1` and so on.

 ## Getting started
 1. clone the repo